morrolinux/ChimeraDesk/README.md

 # This will also yield a shell you can use on step 3.
 ```
 2. Launch `HPRDP-x86_64.AppImage` on your local computer.
-3. Launch `HPRDP-KVM-4f4e79b-x86_64.AppImage` on your remote computer (`export DISPLAY=:0.0` first, if you are issuing this on a ssh shell)
+3. Launch `HPRDP-KVM-4f4e79b-x86_64.AppImage` on your remote computer

+That's it!

+You should now be able to see and control the remote screen.